jck411/PYSIDE_RASPI_FRONTEND/frontend/qml/ALARM_SYSTEM_DOCUMENTATION.md

    - Safe handling of arrays and collections
    - Conversion between Python lists and QML arrays

+4. **Timer Management**:
+   - Proper cleanup of timers when alarms are deleted or disabled
+   - Handling of edge cases like time changes or system sleep

 ## Performance Considerations

 1. **Model Updates**: